 The regal looking Museum, with its Greek-influenced architectural marble facade, has a fine collection of 17th century Dutch and Flemish paintings, 18th century French art, Renaissance and Baroque tapestries, and a large display of contemporary American painting and sculpture.
 Also, the museum has been growing in their display collections of African and Native American works.

 In 1997, a major $12 million renovation and expansion has brought major exhibitions of photography, painting, design, and sculpture into the museum.
 While the admission is free, a $4.00 donation is suggested.

 HISTORY OF MANIFESTATIONS

-Entity of Harriet Bishop Speed
+The Entity of Harriet Bishop Speed

 Being a perfectionist, Harriet liked to supervise in whatever she was involved with, to be sure things were done correctly.
 She had a strong gift in organizing events and keeping things going in an efficient, orderly way.
 She was the perfect person to be the champion of the arts in Louisville.
-Needles to say, with such a glorious art museum, it would be hard to leave this world, especially with the new renovations.
+Needles to say, with such a glorious art museum, it would be hard to have to leave this world, especially with the new renovations.

 The Upset Entity and other entities in the Basement